 The Test Plan shall contain a template of each test report generated on a separate sheet in the test plan XL workbook.

 The test plan shall be capable of containing multiple templates to accommodate recording multiple test points or variations of test protocol.

-Use Case 2: Validate Test System -- Maintenance User

 Calibration Procedure

 There shall be a means to perform a 2-point linear calibration on each AI input.